sanyaade/Spark-1/README.md

 ## Building

-To build Spark you will need GNU make, NodeJS and Java installed.
+To build Spark you will need [GNU make](http://www.gnu.org/software/make/), [NodeJS](http://nodejs.org/) and [Java](http://www.java.com/en/) installed.
 Although you can just download pre-made versions from [the website](http://sparkjs.co.uk/download.html).

+To document Spark you will need [dox](https://github.com/visionmedia/dox) installed too.

 If you have all three of these then you can build Spark with the following commands.